mtreviso/deeptagger/README.md

 ```

 Please note that since Python 3 is required, all the above commands (pip/python)
-have to be the Python 3 version.
+have to bounded to the Python 3 version.

 ## Getting started